Colorado Pork Producers Council

 We always say if you want to get involved, kids and animals are best way to do it.
 We really believe that nurturing livestock programs help people make better citizens and better stewards who care and understand life, death and responsibility.

-Were you involved in 4-H?
+Were you or are you currently involved in 4-H programs?

-Any parting thoughts?
+Any parting/additional thoughts?